"I don't mind having a demon friend."

 - Mass Effect, where Commander Shepard can develop close, non-romantic friendships with several different kinds of aliens, and, of course, develop Interspecies Romances as well.
 Not to mention the ones between NCPs.

-- In Dragon Age: Origins, no matter your race, you can befriend elves, dwarves, humans, and Qunari.
+- In Dragon Age, no matter your race, you can befriend elves, dwarves, humans, Qunari and the odd Fade spirit.

 - Considering humans, dinosaurs, mushrooms, and what not live all in the same kingdom it's only natural this'd show up.
 For a specific example, Mario and Yoshi are best friends.

-- Ōkami has Amaterasu, a sun goddess in Big, Badass Wolf form, and Issun, a Poncle.
+- Ōkami has Amaterasu, a sun goddess in wolf form, and Issun, a Poncle.

 - The entire Nippon Ichi verse is full of these, since regular humans live side by side with angels, demons, robots, aliens, talking animals, and bipeds with animal aspects.
 For example: Flonne with Laharl and Etna in 'Disgaea: Hour of Darkness''.